MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 ## <a name="get"></a>get
-Gets an [iterator](../concepts/iterators.md) that you use to iterate through the list of managed accounts.
+Gets an [iterator](../concepts/iterators.md) used to iterate through the list of accounts.

 ### Returns
 |Type|Description|
 |-|-
-[BingAdsAccount](./BingAdsAccount.md)|An iterator that you use to iterate through the selected accounts.
+[BingAdsAccount](./BingAdsAccount.md)|An iterator used to iterate through the selected accounts.

 ## <a name="orderby-string-orderby-"></a>orderBy(string orderBy)